Florida State Seminoles: Teams

-Florida State University sponsors teams in nine men's and eleven women's NCAA sanctioned sports.
+Florida State University sponsors teams in eight men's and eleven women's NCAA sanctioned sports, generally as a member of the Atlantic Coast Conference.
 Florida State competes as a member of the Coastal Collegiate Sports Association in beach volleyball.

 Baseball

-Florida State's baseball program is one of the most successful in collegiate sports, having been to twenty-three College World Series in fifty-nine Tournament appearances, and having appeared in the national championship final on three occasions, (falling to the USC Trojans in 1970, the Arizona Wildcats in 1986, and the Miami Hurricanes in 1999).
+Florida State's baseball program is one of the most successful in collegiate sports, having been to twenty-four College World Series (CWS) in sixty-one Tournament appearances, and having appeared in the national championship final on three occasions, (falling to the USC Trojans in 1970, the Arizona Wildcats in 1986, and the Miami Hurricanes in 1999).

-Under the command of Head Coach No. 11 Mike Martin (FSU 1966) for forty years, Florida State is the second-winningest program in the history of college baseball.
-Since 1990, FSU has had more 50 win seasons, been to more NCAA Tournaments and finished in the top 10 more than any other team in the country.
+Under the command of Head Coach No. 11 Mike Martin for forty years, Florida State is the second-winningest program in the history of college baseball.
+Since 1990, the Seminoles have had more 50 win seasons, been to more NCAA Tournaments and finished in the top 10 more than any other team in the country.
 Since 2000, FSU is the winningest program in college baseball with more victories and a higher winning percentage in the regular season than any other school.
-Despite their success, Florida State is still chasing their first CWS Championship, and has the most appearances in the CWS of any program yet to win a national championship.
+Despite their success, Florida State is still chasing their first CWS Championship, and has the most appearances in the CWS of any program yet to win a national title.

 Basketball

 Men's basketball

 Florida State's basketball program has enjoyed modest success since their first appearance in the NCAA tournament in 1968.
 Since then, the Seminoles have made eighteen tournament appearances, played for the national title in the NCAA championship game in 1972, advanced to the Sweet Sixteen round in 1992, 2011, 2019 and 2021, the Elite Eight round in 1993 and 2018, and won the ACC title in 2012.

-A total of 44 Seminoles have been selected in the NBA Draft with nine first round picks.
+A total of 44 Seminoles have been selected in the NBA draft with nine first-round picks.
 Among those first round selections are Dave Cowens, and George McCloud, the first lottery selection in school history.

 Women's basketball

-The women's basketball program has made twenty-one tournament appearances.
+The women's basketball program has made twenty-three tournament appearances.
 In the 2006–07 season, Florida State advanced to its first NCAA tournament Sweet Sixteen in school history.
 The Seminoles won the ACC regular season titles in 2009 and 2010.
 In 2010, the Seminoles made it to the Elite Eight round, the deepest advance in the tournament in program history, matching that run in 2015 and again in 2017.

+Beach volleyball

+Florida State added women's beach volleyball as a sport during the 2012 season, initially competing as part of the Coastal Collegiate Sports Association, and have been coached by Brooke Niles, who has been recognized as the AVCA National Coach of the Year and is the winningest coach in NCAA history, since 2016.
+They have appeared in four AVCA tournaments and nine NCAA tournaments since the program's inception, reaching the post-season every year.
+The team has won seven conference titles and reached the national championship on four occasions.
+Twenty-seven players have been recognized as All-Americans.
+The Seminoles currently compete in the Big 12 Conference.